Keith Rossiter: Minor and under-21

 Rossiter was just 16-years-old when he first lined out for Wexford as a member of the minor team during the 2000 Leinster MHC.
 He made his first appearance for the team on 24 June 2000 when he lined out at right corner-back in a 3–9 to 1–14 defeat by Dublin.

 Eligible for the minor grade in 2001, Rossiter was unable to line out due to injury.
 After receiving a back injury in a club game, an MRI scan showed that he had cracked his spine after a vertebra broke off.
-Rossiter subsequently underwent an operation with a 25% chance of being confined to a wheelchair.
+Rossiter subsequently underwent an operation with a 25% chance of becoming unable to walk.
 The operation and year-long rehabilitation were a complete success.

 Rossiter was drafted onto the Wexford under-21 team in advance of the 2003 Leinster U21HC.
 He made his first appearance for the team on 24 June 2003 when he lined out at centre-back in Wexford's 2–16 to 0–9 defeat by Dublin.

 On 14 July 2004, Rossiter was again at centre-back when Wexford qualified to play Kilkenny in the Leinster U21HC final at Wexford Park.
 He ended the game on the losing side following a 1–16 to 2–3 defeat.

 Rossiter was eligible for the under-21 grade for a third and final season in 2005.
 He played his last game in the grade on 22 June 2005 when Wexford suffered a 2–13 to 0–15 defeat by Kilkenny.